mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 {{< figure src="r-windows/3-install-r-select-components.png" caption="Selection Components to Install" numbered="true" id="r_components_selection" >}}

 6. After selecting the components to install the startup options need to be set.
-Select, as shown in [Figure 4](#figure-r_customize_startup) below, the customized startup by selecting the ‘Yes (customized startup)’ radio button followed by clicking on the ‘Next’ button.
+Select, as shown in [Figure 4](#figure-r_customize_startup) below, the customized startup by selecting the ‘**Yes (customized startup)**’ radio button followed by clicking on the ‘Next’ button.

 {{< figure src="r-windows/4-install-r-startup-options.png" caption="Customize Startup Options" numbered="true" id="r_customize_startup" >}}

 7. The first startup option to set is the Display Mode, as shown below in [Figure 5](#figure-r_display_mode).
-Select the Single Document Interface by selecting the ‘SDI (separate windows)’ radio button as displayed and clicking on the ‘Next’ button.
+Select the Single Document Interface by selecting the ‘**SDI (separate windows)**’ radio button as displayed and clicking on the ‘Next’ button.

 {{< figure src="r-windows/5-install-r-display-mode.png" caption="Display Mode Selection" numbered="true" id="r_display_mode" >}}

 8. Next select the help style startup option.
-Leave this at the default ‘HTML help’ value, as displayed in [Figure 6](#figure-r_help_style), and click on the ‘Next’ button.
+Leave this at the default ‘**HTML help**’ value, as displayed in [Figure 6](#figure-r_help_style), and click on the ‘Next’ button.

 {{< figure src="r-windows/6-install-r-help-style.png" caption="Help Style Selection" numbered="true" id="r_help_style" >}}